mia-platform/documentation/docs/microfrontend-composer/architecture.md

 sidebar_label: Architecture
 ---

-Given their remarkable degree of flexibility backoffice applications are usually composed of multiple moving parts that interacts with each other and with external systems.
+Given their remarkable degree of flexibility, frontend applications are usually composed of multiple moving parts that interacts with each other and with external systems.

 The following sections are intended to give the reader a general idea of the actors involved and their connections.